“For where two or three gather together as my followers, I am there among them.”

-Worship: When we worship we turn our focus on God, celebrating what he has done and is doing.
+Worship: When we worship, we turn our focus to God, celebrating what He has done and is doing.
 Some prefer to have their worship time before the word segment and end their meeting with prayer.
 Whatever works best for your House Church is what you should do.
 The worship time releases presence, prayer and power in the midst of the group in a way that builds up each other’s faith and spiritually bonds everyone together.
 The worship time in a House Church can include singing, praying, viewing art, reading poetry, dance, etc.

 Word: We want to connect Scripture to everyday life and help one another put it into practice.
 Reflection on what was learned last week is important.
-In most House Churches the subject is the teaching of the Sunday sermon.
+In most House Churches, the subject is the teaching of the Sunday sermon.
 There are multiple ways to engage with the Word.
 One is to use questions specifically addressing what the preacher said on the weekends.
-Another way is to use the Bible study guide that goes deeper into the Scripture preached on (starting in October).
+Another way is to use the Bible study guide that goes deeper into the Scripture preached on.
 Both of these resources are/will be available on the Salem Alliance Church website.

 Witness: We want to focus on those outside the House Church.
 As you close the gathering each week, you can share vision for multiplication.
 This is vital to keep the group looking outward through mission, ministry and multiplication.
 Serving opportunities, planning fun outings and reaching out to those who don’t know Jesus as a group promotes a balanced discipleship pattern.

 - Some of you will meet on Sundays to watch Livestream together and respond to the sermon (using the sermon questions or the Bible study guide).